Teck Resources: Teck Cominco

 The association between Teck and Cominco began in 1986, when Teck and two industry partners acquired a shareholding from CP Limited, and culminated with the merging of the two companies in July 2001.

 On May 8, 2006, Teck Cominco offered to purchase Inco for $US16 billion, but CVRD eventually purchased it for $US17 billion.

 On July 29, 2008, Teck Cominco announced an agreement with Fording Canadian Coal Trust, which owned a 60% stake in the Elk Valley Coal Partnership, to purchase 100% of its assets.
 Teck Cominco had been the minority owner of the Elk Valley Coal Partnership, with a 40% stake.
 The facilities are located near Fernie, British Columbia.
 The purchase was closed on October 30, 2008, with a final cost of $US14 billion.
 Elk Valley Coal Corporation was renamed Teck Coal Limited.
 The purchase resulted in Teck taking on US$9.8 billion in debt; the company suspended dividends, cut spending, and sold some assets to save money.
 On January 9, 2009, the company also announced a plan to cut 13% of their total workforce, amounting to 1,400 jobs, saving the company US$85 million.
-Coal production targets were also lowered by 20% in response to declining worldwide demand for steel, in the midst of the global financial crisis.
+Coal production targets were also lowered by 20% in response to declining worldwide demand for steel, in the midst of the 2008 financial crisis.